Partial permutation and alternating sign matrix polytopes: Partial alternating sign matrix polytopes

-Now give opposite labels to the corners and set $\ell^-$ equal to the largest number we could subtract from $(-)$ entries and add to $(+)$ entries while still satisfying (\ref{eq:pasmpoly1}) - (\ref{eq:pasmpoly2}).
-Add and subtract in a similar way to create $X^-$, another matrix satisfying (\ref{eq:pasmpoly1}) - (\ref{eq:pasmpoly2}) and which has at least one more non-inner edge label than $X$.
+Now give opposite labels to the corner vertices of the path or cycle and set $\ell^-$ equal to the largest positive number we could subtract from the entries of $X$ corresponding to the $(-)$ vertices and add to the entries of $X$ corresponding to the $(+)$ vertices while still satisfying (\ref{eq:pasmpoly1}) and (\ref{eq:pasmpoly2}).
+Add and subtract in a similar way to create $X^-$, another matrix satisfying (\ref{eq:pasmpoly1}) and (\ref{eq:pasmpoly2}) and which has least one more partial row or column sum equal to $0$ or $1$ than $X$ does.

-Both $X^+$ and $X^-$ satisfy (\ref{eq:pasmpoly1}) - (\ref{eq:pasmpoly2}) by construction.
-Also by construction, and $\frac{\ell^-}{\ell^++\ell^-} + \frac{\ell^+}{\ell^++\ell^-} = 1$.
-So $X$ is a convex combination of the two matrices $X^+$ and $X^-$ that still satisfy the inequalities and are each at least one step closer to being partial alternating sign matrices, since that have at least one more partial sum attaining its maximum or minimum bound.
+Both $X^+$ and $X^-$ satisfy (\ref{eq:pasmpoly1}) and (\ref{eq:pasmpoly2}) by construction.
+Also by construction, $\frac{\ell^-}{\ell^++\ell^-}$ and $\frac{\ell^+}{\ell^++\ell^-}$ are positive, and $\frac{\ell^-}{\ell^++\ell^-} + \frac{\ell^+}{\ell^++\ell^-} = 1$.
+So $X$ is a convex combination of the two matrices $X^+$ and $X^-$ that still satisfy the inequalities and are each at least one step closer to being partial alternating sign matrices, since they have at least one more partial sum attaining its maximum or minimum bound.
 By repeatedly applying this procedure, $X$ can be written as a convex combination of partial alternating sign matrices.

 See Figure~\ref{pasmcircuitfig} and Example~\ref{pasmcircuitex} for an example of this construction. \end{proof}

 \begin{example} Let $X = $.
 Then by the construction described in the proof of Theorem~\ref{thm:pasmverts} and shown in Figure~\ref{pasmcircuitfig}, $X$ can be decomposed as $X = \frac{0.3}{0.1+0.3}X^+ + \frac{0.1}{0.1+0.3}X^-$, where $X^+ = $ and $X^- = $.
 In this step of decomposing, $\ell^+ = 0.1$ and $\ell^- = 0.3$.
 Continuing the process of decomposition, one could write $X$ as a convex combination of partial alternating sign matrices. \end{example}